spidasoftware/schema/doc/apis/clientAPI.md

 #### Parameters

-1. equipment: a _required_ [equipment reference](../../resources/schema/spidacalc/calc/client_references/equipment.schema) of the equipment to retrieve.
+1. equipment: a _required_ [equipment reference](../../resources/schema/spidacalc/calc/client_references/equipment.schema) of the equipment to retrieve. {size,type}
 1. clientFile: a _required_ `string` of the client file name to pull from

 #### Returns